viniciusferreira7/url-shortener-api/README.md

   - Supports sorting (by created_at, updated_at, title, description, value, isPublic)
   - Implements pagination
   - Provides methods to query public URLs and filter by author
+  - `findManyByIds` - Bulk fetch URLs with author information
+  - `findManyByMostLiked` - Get top URLs sorted by like count

 - **InMemoryUsersRepository** - Implements `UsersRepository` interface
   - Manages user entities